WICG/file-handling/explainer.md

 ```

 > Note: The launch event is likely to have an aggressive timeout, so all File IO should be done in a client window.

+### Differences with Similar APIs on the Web

+It is worth noting that the proposed method of getting launched files is somewhat different to similar APIs on the web.

+- WebShareTarget: All relevant data is contained in the POST request to the page
+- registerProtocolHandler: Relevant data is contained in the query string the page navigates to

+In contrast, when we perform a navigation to the file-handling url, the files are not available as part of a request, so the page has to wait for an additional event to fire.
+We briefly considered encoding the `FileSystemFileHandles` in the query string in a blob-like format (e.g. `file-handle://<GUIDish>`).
+However, this presents some problems:
+- The page would have to parse file handles from the url itself, adding boilerplate.
+- Lifetimes for blob-like urls is complicated, as we can't predict when/where the handle will be used.

+In addition, were we designing the existing APIs again today, there is a good change we might take this approach for them too.

 ### Previous Solutions
 There are a few similar, non-standard APIs, which it may be useful to compare this with.